aff11001/ari-fischer.github.io/_posts/2023-09-27-sonifying_network_tutorial_3.markdown

 using kinetic Monte Carlo (see previous tutorials on
 <https://ari-fischer.github.io/site/>).
 These trajectories are
-represented as a list of indices corresponding to different states (i.e. species) that the simulated system exists, along with a waiting duration of time that the system exists in one state before transitioning to the next one.
-Such trajectories are reminiscent of a musical melody, which consists of a list of notes with a complementary duration that the note is played in sequence.
+represented as a list of indices corresponding to different states (i.e. species) that the simulated system exists, along with a duration of time that the system exists in one state before transitioning to the next one.
+Such trajectories are reminiscent of a musical melody, which consists of a list of notes with a corresponding duration that the note is played in sequence.

 To complete the analogy between a reaction trajectory and melody